louis-vs/DevOps-Unit-10-Workshop/README.md

   * Verify it is installed by running `az --version`
 * [Docker](https://docs.docker.com/get-started/get-docker/)

-You will also need a Docker Hub Account

 ## Scenario

 Before starting the exercise you'll need to [setup the scenario on A Cloud Guru following the instructions here](./setup/workshop_scenario_setup.md)